scchess/Giraffe/README.md

 * Finally, we can train the move evaluator network:
 ```
 #!bash
-OMP_NUM_THREADS=n ./giraffe train_move_eval internal_labeled.fen meval.net
+OMP_NUM_THREADS=n ./giraffe train_move_eval internal_labeled.fen meval.t7
 ```

-That should give you meval.net in the end, and we are all done! eval.net is the position evaluation network, and meval.net is the move evaluation network.
+That should give you meval.t7 in the end, and we are all done! eval.t7 is the position evaluation network, and meval.t7 is the move evaluation network.
 They should be in the working directory when giraffe is run.
 Run ./giraffe on the command line, and make sure that it says it's using the move evaluator network.

+## Torch Notes ##
+Set OPENBLAS_NUM_THREADS=1.
+It's more efficient to do threading at a higher level.